quicwg/base-drafts/draft-ietf-quic-http.md

 server MUST be treated as a connection error of type `HTTP_WRONG_SETTING_DIRECTION`.

 Client-controlled placeholders are identified by an ID between zero and one less than the number of placeholders the server has permitted.
-The placeholder with index "-1" cannot be prioritized or referenced by the client.
+The orphan placeholder cannot be prioritized or referenced by the client.

 Like streams, client-controlled placeholders have priority information associated with them.